isomerpages/moe-guangyangpri/_our-resources/For Students/Student iCON.md

 <p>There are 3 ways to access iCON.
 From the <a href="https://idp.mims.moe.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">MIMS Portal</a>, <a href="https://workspace.google.com/dashboard" rel="noopener noreferrer nofollow" target="_blank">this Link</a> or
 <a href="https://www.google.com/" rel="noopener noreferrer nofollow" target="_blank">Google</a>.
 Visit any link and log in with the MIMS Log ID &amp; Password.
-The guide below is for logging in from Google. *Note: Complete the steps in the Student Accounts page before attempting to log in to iCON.</p>
+The guide below is for logging in from Google. *Note: Complete the steps in the <a href="/our-resources/for-students/student-accounts/" rel="noopener noreferrer nofollow" target="_blank">Student Accounts</a> page before attempting to log in to iCON.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/For Students/MIMS_Image_2.png">
 </div>